substrate-developer-hub/substrate-contracts-workshop/0/deploying-your-contract.md

 Deploying Your Contract
 ===

-Now that we have generated the Wasm binary from our source code and started a Substrate node, we want to deploy this contract onto our Substrate blockchain.
+Now that we have generated the Wasm binary from our source code and started a Canvas node, we want to deploy this contract onto our Substrate blockchain.

 Smart contract deployment on Substrate is a little different than on traditional smart contract blockchains.